CSU-Apple-Lab/Home2022/README.md

 ```bash
 npm run deploy
 ```
-# Trobles shooting
+# Troubles shooting

 1. hot-reload not working

-SvelteKit has supported hot-reload out of box, if it doesn't work, check these out:
+SvelteKit has supported hot-reload out of the box, if it doesn't work, check these out:

 1. you are not running inside WSL (it causes some problems)
 2. the format of your `.svelte` is correct (like `<p/>` will causes hot-reload not working).